adammharris/diaryx-specification/README.md

 3. `created`: Timestamp at creation of file, format of YYYY-MM-DD HH:mm:ssZZ in MomentJS format (where ZZ is ±HHmm indicating timezone distance away from UTC).
 4. `updated`: Timestamp at time of last modification to file.
 Same format as `created`
 5. `visibility`: Intended to represent who the writing is intended for, such as `private` or `public`.
 Can be any single string or list of strings.
 If this value is a list, the list should not include the values "public" or "private" in order to avoid confusion.
-6. `format`: URI or file path pointing to the specification that defines how to parse this document's content.
+6. `format`: URI, Markdown link, or file path pointing to the specification that defines how to parse this document's content.
 By default, is the latest CommonMark spec.
+Can also be a list to allow for a certain format with extensions (for example, CommonMark with table, footnote, and callout extensions).

 ## Optional